Kreusada/Red-DiscordBot/docs/getting_started.rst

 .. note::
     Arguments enclosed in ``< >`` are **required** for the command to work.
+    Additionally, if the argument contains an ellipsis (``<arguments...>``), it means that you can provide multiple arguments.

     Arguments enclosed in ``[ ]`` are **optional** for the command;
     you can decide whether to use them or not.
+Furthermore, if the argument contains an ellipsis (``[arguments...]``), it means that you can choose to provide multiple arguments, if any.

     If your argument includes spaces like ``Hello world!``, most of the time you will need to place it in double quotes like this: ``"Hello world!"``.